billgriffith/ibm-vpc-tutorial/README.md

 3. Click the **Hostname** dotted link to copy the public URL.
 4. Paste this URL into your web browser and notice Nginx is serving up the default index page.
 	![Nginx Default Page](images/nginx_default_page.png)
-5. Refresh your browser pointing to the load balancer and notice the H1 element indicates each of the web servers are being routed to in a round-robin fashion.
+5. Refresh your browser which is pointing to the load balancer and notice the H1 element indicates each of the web servers are being routed to in a round-robin fashion.

 ## Congratulations
   You have successfully created part 1 of this tutorial where you built a software-defined-network using IBM's VPC service.
 You also built a custom subnet where you could use your own subnets.
 Within those subnets, you provisioned x86 Linux servers and Power9 Linux servers and verified connectivity across the VPC network.
-Finally, you create a VPC load balancer in front of Nginx web servers that you verified network traffice is being distributed among them.
+Finally, you created a VPC load balancer in front of Nginx web servers that you verified network traffic was being distributed to.
 Now you are ready to install some applications and test out load balancing and high availability across multiple data-centers.